mappo7/ec-site-traits/_traits/106-alpha-upgrade.md

 ![icon](/assets/images/trait-icons/{{page.image}})

-This trait lets you upgrade a Founder card into an Alpha.
-When you use this Trait, the Ether Cards team will select an Alpha card out of the vault and deliver it to you in exchange for your Founder card.
+This trait lets you **upgrade a Founder card into an Alpha.** When you use this Trait, the Ether Cards team will select an Alpha card out of the vault and deliver it to you in exchange for your Founder card.

-There are 4 levels in the Ether Cards First Edition Series: Founders (9000), Alphas (900), OGs (90) and Creators (10).
-Each of the levels multiplies the benefits of holding a card like Dust collection, number of Traits, special drops and other features.
+*Terms and conditions apply.